Blanche E. Braxton: Massachusetts Bar admission

 On March 16, 1923, Braxton was admitted to the bar in Massachusetts.

 United States District Court of Massachusetts Bar admission

-Braxton was admitted to practice law in the Federal Distrcit Court on March 21, 1933.
+Braxton was admitted to practice law in the Federal District Court on March 21, 1933.
 She was the first black woman to be admitted to practice in the United States District Court of Massachusetts.

 The date she was admitted was the first date the federal court had their "opening prayer" delivered by a Roman Catholic priest, instead of a Protestant clergymen.
-The only other time the opening prayer had been delivered by a non-Protestant was three months prior, whne it was delivered by a Jewish rabbi.
+The only other time the opening prayer had been delivered by a non-Protestant was three months prior, when it was delivered by a Jewish rabbi.

 Legacy

 The Massachusetts Black Women Attorneys Foundation provides a scholarship each year named in home of Braxton.
 It is "awarded to law students of color who have demonstrated outstanding academic excellence, a commitment to public service, and a dedication to the advancement of minoritized people through the legal process."